P wave

 T wave

 Ventricular repolarisation produces the T wave.
-The normal Twave is asymmetrical, the first half having a more gradual slope than the second half.
+The normal Twave is asymmetrical, the first

 T wave orientation usually corresponds with that of the QRS complex, and thus is inverted in lead aVR, and may be inverted in lead III.
 T wave inversion in lead V1 is also common.
 It is occasionally accompanied by T wave inversion in lead V2, though isolated T wave inversion in lead V2 is abnormal.
 T wave inversion in two or more of the right precordial leads is known as a persistent juvenile pattern; it is more common in black people.
 The presence of symmetrical, inverted T waves is highly suggestive of myocardial ischaemia, though asymmetrical inverted T waves are frequently a nonspecific finding.